 Quality matters in child care and preschool

 Choosing an early learning setting for your infant, toddler or preschooler is a big decision.
 Quality is one of the most important factors to consider in child care and preschool.
-Research shows that quality early learning settings help young children develop important skills — like motivation, self-control, focus and getting along with others — that make a big difference in their ability to succeed in school and in life.
+Research shows that quality early learning settings help young children develop important skills — like self-control, focus and getting along with others — that make a big difference in their ability to succeed in school and in life.

 What does quality early care and education look like?

 Quality child care and preschool programs build on basic health and safety to include: